 This slightly faded period feel is how we expect to see things that illustrate a life or a time period from the past.
 The modern day colour photographs may be thought to jar alongside the early nineteenth century drawings and specimens, but of course Ellen saw the world around her and the minute species of seaweeds and lichens through her ‘little microscope’ in glorious technicolour, just as we do.

-On one windowsill in the exhibition are colour photographs of plants from the Bantry Bay area of West Cork that Ellen explored.
+On one windowsill in the exhibition were colour photographs of plants from the Bantry Bay area of West Cork that Ellen explored.
 In 1809 she was asked by botanist Dawson Turner to produce a list of all the plants in her neighbourhood, intended for publication by the Linnean Soceity, London.
 In the list, Ellen sometimes notes where she found the plant.

 Alexanders (Smyrnium olusatrum) is a leftover from its use as a vegetable in the past, and is therefore often found where that has been an old house.
 Ellen found it on the ‘seashore at Reendesart’.
 This was the site of an early 17th century O’Sullivan house.

-Robbie Murphy’s lovely photographs are from the book, The Wild Plants of Bere, Dursey, Whiddy and other Islands in Bantry Bay, and reproduced here and in the exhibition with his kind permission.
+Robbie Murphy’s lovely photographs are from the book, The Wild Plants of Bere, Dursey, Whiddy and other Islands in Bantry Bay, and reproduced here and in the exhibitions with his kind permission.
 See robbiemurphyphotos.ie

 This wonderful book, published in 2013, puts on record the variety of wild plants found in Ireland’s most famous natural harbour.
 It covers history, geography, geology, vegetation and land use as well as presenting an annotated catalogue or Flora of its wild plants.
 It notes that in the past botanists largely neglected the islands, but that there are two significant sets of plant records from way back.
 The first by Philip O’Sullivan Beare (1590-1636) who wrote The Natural History of Ireland noting medicinal plants, crops and woodland trees.
 The second was Ellen Hutchins’ plant list of 1809-1812, and she is noted as the first Botanist to record the plants of Whiddy Island.